 What Features to Compare

-When selecting a bread maker machine, power should be among the first things to consider as it decides the operation time and the baking speed of a device.
-To put it simply, the more powerful the bread maker is, the less time it will take to bake bread (or make jam, etc.).
-As a rule, modern breadmakers feature the power rate varying from 450 up to 1650 watts.
-Low-powered machines often include fewer modes (programs) than high-powered bread makers, and many of them do not have the function of dough kneading.
+When selecting a bread maker machine, power should be among the first things to consider as it determines the operation time and the baking speed of a device.
+To put it simply, the more powerful the bread maker is, the less time it will take to bake bread (or make jam, for example).
+As a rule, modern breadmakers feature the power rate between 450 up to 1650 watts.
+Low-powered machines often include fewer modes (programmes) than high-powered bread makers, and many of them do not have the function of dough kneading.
 So, make sure to check these when choosing a bread machine.

 Another feature to look at is the loaf size the chosen bread maker can create.
 A traditional range of loaf sizes goes as this: 1 lb, 1.5 lbs, 2 lbs, and 3 lbs.
 We assume that your choice should be based upon your family requirements.
 If you live with a large family and go through quite a lot of bread, it's only logical to choose a bread machine that can bake 2-3 lb loaves.
 And vice versa.
 If your household is small, there's no sense to go for the biggest volume.

 The last but not the least, we'd recommend you to turn attention to the extra features bread makers offer.
 Though not necessary, and certainly not critical, many of them are nice to have.
 A delay timer, for example, will allow you to put off the start time of any programme; an audible reminder will send you a signal when a loaf is ready; a viewing window will allow you to see what's happening inside the device.
 These are only some of the features that can be found in bread maker machines, and this list can be further extended.
 Hopefully, our rundown of the most popular bread machines available in the market will help you narrow down your choice.